cmaureir/progra-alma/lectures/week2/lecture6.rst

         n = t
     print m, n

-In this example, the three assignations are contained inside the ``if`` control statement.
+In this example, the three assignments are contained inside the ``if`` control statement.
 The ``print m, n`` is not indented, so it is not part of the ``if`` statement.